SAP/gigya-flutter-plugin/README.md

 ## Embedded social providers

+#### Android v7 upgrade
+Plugin version 1.2.0+ will depend on Android SDK core v7.
+Please view the changes required to be made to yours application the Android code documentation for updating to external providers usage.

 Specific social providers (currently Facebook and Google) require additional setup.
 This due to the their requirement for specific (embedded) SDKs.
 ```
 Note: Examples for both Facebook & Google are implemented in the example application in the Github code repository for this project.